9 Retail Venture Capital Firms for Your Startup

 Image of Sente Ventures - Top VCs in Retail

-Sente Ventures is an international investment and innovation platform based in Chicago.
-They provide capital and support to early-stage companies in several sectors, including retail, food tech, and logistics.
+Sente Ventures is a Chicago-based firm that operates as an international investment and innovation platform.
+They invest in early-stage companies across several industries, with a focus on retail, food and beverage, and logistics.

-The firm's model as an "innovation platform" suggests a structured, hands-on approach to building companies.
-Their portfolio highlights a focus on complex technology, featuring companies like battery-tech unicorn Our Next Energy and an AI-driven warehouse automation platform.
+The firm’s model combines venture capital with an entrepreneurship program, suggesting a hands-on approach to building companies.
+Their portfolio highlights a focus on tech-driven solutions for established industries, with investments in companies like warehouse automation platform Hopstack and EV route-planner Make My Day.

-Sente is a strong match for founders at the seed or early stages who are building technology-first businesses in the firm's target industries.
-The platform model is ideal for teams seeking active guidance in addition to funding.
+Sente is a strong match for founders at the seed or early stages who are building businesses in retail, logistics, or food tech and could benefit from programmatic support.
+Their international platform is also a plus for founders with global aspirations.

-• Industries of focus: Retail, Food and Beverage, AgTech, and Logistics
+• Industries of focus: Retail, Food and Beverage, Logistics, AgTech, Internet of Things

 • Founded: 2008

-• Notable portfolio companies: Our Next Energy (ONE), Make My Day, and Hopstack
+• Notable portfolio companies: Our Next Energy (ONE), Make My Day, Hopstack

 • Portfolio size: 36 investments